Get A Safer Smile With Nonsurgical Gum Disease Treatment

 My oral health is better than it’s ever been, and for that I’m really grateful.
 He really makes it more of a partnership in terms of decisions and what’s to be done and how it will be done, and for me that’s important.
 I’ve had trouble with my teeth since I was a little girl, and obviously built up a great deal of anxiety about going to the dentist.
 So that fact that he’s been able to do as much work and I trust him is significant.
 And he’s very sensitive to that, and dealing with anxiety and fear.
 But he’s made it a whole lot easier.

-Root Planing – A procedure performed in combination with scaling.
+Root planing is performed in combination with scaling.
 Dr. Duffield or Dr. Grewal will remove the bacteria from below the gumline, including bacteria on the tooth roots.
 The surface of the roots are softer and more porous than the rest of the tooth.
 This makes this area an attractive location for bacteria to grow.

-After the bacteria is removed, your dentist will smooth out any rough spots left on the root surface.
+Your dentist will then smooth out any rough spots left on the root surface.
 This will help keep bacteria from flocking back to begin growing again.

-Your next step is to call Duffield Dentistry at 248-721-4502 to schedule an initial consultation.
-Dr. Lawrence Duffield or Dr. Anantpreet Grewal will be happy to go over all of your gum treatment options.
-You can also leave us a message using the online contact form.
-Duffield Dentistry looks forward to partnering with you in your journey toward a healthier smile.
+Call Duffield Dentistry at (248) 721-4502 to schedule an initial consultation.
+Dr. Duffield or Dr. Grewal will be happy to go over all of your non-surgical gum treatment options.